Source code for fst_runtime.fst

 import sys

-from typing import Generator, Iterator
+from typing import Any, Generator, Iterable, Iterator

 from fst_runtime import logger